Creamy mushroom rice with porcini

 Creamy mushroom rice variations and substitutions

 • It will be very hard to replace the nutty taste of porcini mushrooms with anything other than dried porcini.
 However, the more species of mushrooms in the rice, the better it usually gets.
-Adding half the amount of edible Russula mushrooms to the rice was tested and proven to taste delicious.
+Half the amount of edible Russula mushrooms was added to the rice, and it was tested and proven to taste delicious.

-• Skip the butter and sour cream by using vegan cream cheese instead for a vegan variation of creamy mushroom rice.
+• For a vegan variation of creamy mushroom rice, skip the butter and sour cream and use vegan cream cheese instead.
 The rice will still taste perfectly creamy even without these ingredients.

 • Arborio rice can be replaced with other varieties of rice or grains.
 We’ve done this with barley, but the absolute winner was buckwheat porridge with porcini.